Is a self managed super fund (SMSF) right for you?

 3. You should have an appropriate minimum balance to operate your SMSF

 For SMSFs to be cost-effective, generally you need a starting balance of at least $300,000 and an expectation that the fund will continue to grow.
 In addition to establishment costs, including a trust deed and creation of a company to act as a corporate trustee (if applicable), some of the ongoing costs associated with running an SMSF include an annual tax return and independent audit, ATO fees and investment fees.
 You can also choose to pay for professional SMSF support services to help with the management and compliance of your fund.

 4. You must seek advice if you are planning to live overseas for an extended period

 In order to establish and manage an SMSF you need to be an Australian resident.
 If you expect to reside overseas for extended periods (one to two years or more), it is best to seek professional advice.
 The Australian Taxation Office has strict rules and regulations regarding extended leave from Australia, and if you do not follow the guidelines implicitly, your SMSF could be deemed non-compliant and incur heavy penalties.

-5. Consider holding insurance cover with your existing super fund
+5. Consider holding insurance cover within your existing super fund

 6. You will need to be aware of compensation, complaints and dispute resolution mechanisms

 Disputes and complaints may arise during the time you manage your SMSF.
-Although SMSF trustees do not have access to the Superannuation Complaints Tribunal (SCT), they may be able to access the Financial Ombudsman Service (FOS) and the Credit and Investment Ombudsman (CIO) for independent dispute resolution services if the advisor is a member of the FOS or CIO.
+Although SMSF trustees do not have access to the Superannuation Complaints Tribunal (SCT), they may be able to access the Financial Ombudsman Service (FOS) and the Credit and Investment Ombudsman (CIO) for independent dispute resolution services, providing the advisor is a member of the FOS or CIO.

 7. The structure of your SMSF is your decision

 If you decide to establish an SMSF, you will need to choose between setting up a corporate trustee or using an individual trustee.
 You should speak to a professional advisor about the benefits and limitations of both structures and what is most appropriate for you.

 8. You are responsible for devising an exit strategy if you close your SMSF